MidHunterX/midhunterx.github.io/README.md

 ## ✨ Features

+- Shows custom thumbnail when sharing url on WhatsApp/Social Media using Open Graph Metadata Protocol
 - Automatically changes theme based on device `Dark Mode` setting (stackoverflow does not seem to have this feature).
 - SVG icons changes colors automatically based on selected theme.
 - Fully Responsive Design - Adapts to different viewports